-Dave Whitted has served as Vice-President, Sales Operations for SJ Corporation since December 2015.
+David Whitted has served as Vice-President, Sales Operations for SJ Corporation since December 2015.
 From December 2014 until November 2015, he held the position of Director, Production Planning and Sales Management and between October 2010 and November 2014, Mr. Whitted was SJ Corporation's Director of Marketing and Sales.

-Jon Younce has served as Vice-President, U.S. Fibre & Pole Production of McFarland since May 2013.
+Jon Younce has served as Vice-President, U.S. Fibre & Transportation/Logistics of McFarland since January of 2018.
+Prior thereto, he served as Vice-President, U.S. Fibre & Pole Production of McFarland beginning May 2013.
 From January 2012 to May 2013, he was General Manager, U.S. Pole Division of SJ Corporation.

 Ron Zeegers has served as Vice-President, Operations, Western Canada of the Company since January 2015 and served as Vice-President, Operations of SJ Canada between December 2012 and December 2014.
-From January 2007 to November 2012, he held the position of Plant Manager at SJ Canada's Carseland, Alberta treating facility.